 The one gap (and why it doesn't matter yet)

-Full disclosure: Vireo Sentinel currently achieves 90% EU AI Act compliance, not 100%.
+Full disclosure: Vireo Sentinel currently addresses approximately 90% of EU AI Act deployer requirements, not all of them.
 The gap is incident reporting, specifically automated workflows for escalating serious incidents to regulatory authorities.

 This matters less than you'd think for three reasons: